 However, the blood and bones of the combat system is materia.
 Your characters don’t have any inherent individual abilities besides their Limit Breaks.
 They also don’t learn magic naturally.
 Instead, they rely on materia: small coloured spheres of solidified Mako which have spells and abilities ‘stored’ inside them (designated in-game as the knowledge of the Ancients) and are used to enhance weapons and armour.
 This is a simple, but rather inventive system, which allows for a wide range of customisation.

 Each piece of weaponry and armour has a certain number of circular slots in it, which are used to fit materia and are sometimes linked.
 Materia comes in five varieties: green (magic), blue (support), red (summon), yellow (command) and purple (independent).
 Green materia includes your usual offensive and curative spells like Fire, Ice, Cure, etc. Red materia features the staple Shiva, Ramuh, Ifrit, etc. along with some new stuff like the infamous, 13-hit, Knights of the Round (yes, “table” is missing).
 Yellow materia offers things like Steal, Throw or Enemy Skill, which is the equivalent of blue magic (i.e. magic learned from enemies).
 Purple materia covers stuff like Long Range (allows melee weapons to deal full damage from the back row), HP Plus, Enemy Away (reduces the random encounter rate), etc. Blue materia is used exclusively in linked slots, in conjunction with other materia, usually green or red.
-It includes things like All (spells are single-target, this makes them multi-targetable), Quadra Magic (lets the character cast a spell or summon four times in a row, although it will notably not work with Knights of the Round), or Steal as Well (the character attempts to steal after casting a given spell; this will work with Knights of the Round, giving you 13 attempts to steal from the targeted enemy).
+It includes things like All (spells are single-target by default, this makes them multi-targetable), Quadra Magic (lets the character cast a spell or summon four times in a row, although it will notably not work with Knights of the Round), or Steal as Well (the character attempts to steal after casting a given spell; this will work with Knights of the Round, giving you 13 attempts to steal from the targeted enemy).

 Every piece of materia levels up with Ability Points, or AP, that characters gain in battle alongside EXP.
 Its progression is designated by stars in the main menu.
 Not only does higher level materia allow characters to use its abilities more often – a level one Fire materia lets them cast once per fight, a level two twice, etc. – it also unlocks more spells.
 For example, the Heal materia allows a character to use Poisona, which cures the recipient from Poison, at level one; Esuna, which cures any status ailment, at level two; and Resist, which makes the recipient immune to status ailments (basically the spell version of a Ribbon) at level three.
 When a piece of materia reaches its final growth level (becomes ‘mastered’), it replicates, creating another level one copy of itself.
 This effectively means that, given the need and patience, your team can become a self-sufficient materia factory.
 Mastered materia also sells for rather hefty prices (All, in particular), so it’s also a potential source of money.